control-toolbox/MagneticResonanceImaging.jl/docs/src/saturation.md

 nothing # hide
 ```

 We can compare both solutions.
-The BSBS structure is revelead even if the second bang arc is not clearly demonstrated.
+The BSBS structure is revealed even if the second bang arc is not clearly demonstrated.

 ```@example main
 plot!(plt, direct_sol; label="N = "*string(N), color=2)